What is a non-running vehicle?

 If the car does not start at all and does not roll and steer, hauling it will be even more expensive because then the auto transport company will need a fork lift to load it onto the carrier.

 When a carrier has to pick up a car from a salvage auction, a forklift is usually available.
 But an adequate size forklift will also be necessary to unload a vehicle at delivery.
 Therefore, it’s important you relay the information on the vehicle’s condition to your auto hauler.

-So, you see it now – additional equipment, driver skills – it all comes at a price.
-For successful vehicle transport, it’s essential to have access to the right equipment and knowledgeable people.
+So, you see now – additional equipment and driver skills – it all comes at a price.
+For successful vehicle transport, it is essential to have access to the right equipment and knowledgeable people.
 Also, keep in mind that many companies would not want to ship a non-running vehicle which makes it harder to find a carrier.
 One more reason for a higher cost.

-Don’t hold back any information.
+Do not hold back any information.
 Issues may arise if the driver comes to pick up your vehicle unprepared (without proper equipment).
 Besides dealing with an upset driver, you may face delays, a dry run fee, and possible order cancellation.
-You sure wouldn’t want that.